HolgerJanz/FastAssembler/README.md

 It was developed by Marek Goderski from MMMG Soft (Free MG).
 He was so kind to release Fast Assembler to Public Domain.

 Fast Assembler 1.7 uses undocumented features for parameter parsing.
 These features have been removed with SpartaDOS X 4.47 and reintroduced with 4.49e.
-For this Fast Assembler 1.7 will only work with SpartaDOS versions below 4.47 or above 4.49d.
+For this, Fast Assembler 1.7 will only work with SpartaDOS X versions below 4.47 or above 4.49d.
 Furthermore it has some issues (see fixes in version 1.8).

 This package is kept for archiving and historical reasons.

 ##
+holgerjanz@msn.com

 holgerjanz@abbuc.social